Azulinho/cryptobot/README.md

 each one of the coins available in binance, we use backtesting strategies against a number of logfiles containing dated coin prices.
 Let's call them klines price.logs.
-These *price.logs* can be generated while the bot is running in a *logmode* mode where it records prices for all the available binance coins every 1 second or any other chosen interval.
-Or we can obtain 1 min interval klines from binance using a [tool available in this repository](#obtaining-old-price-log-files).
+These *price.logs* can be downloaded in 1 min interval klines from binance using a [tool available in this repository](#obtaining-old-price-log-files).

 With these price.log files we can run the bot in *backtesting* mode